-The ad on the left had a conversion rate of 1.1% as oppose to the ad on the right which had a conversion rate of 1.8%.
+The ad on the left had a conversion rate of 1.1% as opposed to the ad on the right which had a conversion rate of 1.8%.
 However when we break it down by keywords we see that Keyword 2 had:

 - A much higher click through rate for ad B

-- In order to improve reliability of the test we run two A type ads and make sure they have the same CTR before stopping tests—this accounts for the higher number of visitors for the ad on the left.
+- In order to improve the reliability of the test we run two A type ads and make sure they have the same CTR before stopping tests—this accounts for the higher number of visitors for the ad on the left.
 If the ads were equal the ad on the left should have twice as many visitors.

 - A much higher conversion rate than the same keyword has for ad A

 - This can skew the results.
 If we take out keyword 2 we may find that the ads are similar or even that ad A is better

 Different Google Ads for Different Keywords

 Look at Keyword 4 and you see that the opposite is true—Ad A is best.
 Therefore Keyword 4 needs ad A. If you didn’t do this analysis by keyword you would come to the wrong conclusions and think Ad B is best for the ad group.